MIHS students often go overboard with their game day spirit.

 “In my experience, all MIGGS team members cheer on one another, and cheer super loud.”

 Additionally, Mercer Island students maintain Facebook pages, such as the Maroon Lotus, specifically to publicize spirit events, such as dodgeball competitions, and sports, and thus encourage school-wide attendance and excitement.
+There is so much excitement that goes with events like these, spectators want to be a part of what’s going on and get involved, that’s why Online casino sports betting sites are used so that those who want to place some money on the team they think may win, is available to them any time.

 “I think Mercer Island is more spirited than the schools I’ve been to in the past, especially with Flag Dudes and hall marches and Friday spirit-wear days,” noted Lilly Evans-Riera, who moved to Mercer Island from Minnesota before her junior year.